matsengrp/gctree/docs/install.rst

   conda activate gctree
   conda install -c conda-forge gctree

-This method installs all dependencies, including the PHYLIP package (see below)
+You will likely also want to install PHYLIP (see below)

 Pip install
 ===========